godotengine/godot-website/collections/_article/platform-state-in-csharp-for-godot-4-2.md

 Desktop platforms have been supported since 4.0, but what some users may not know is that those platforms support all .NET runtimes.
 This is not new to 4.2 and, in fact, has been supported since 4.0.
 Godot's C# integration uses standard .NET so everything that works in a normal C# project should work in Godot too.
 To use a different runtime from the default (which is CoreCLR), users have to modify the C# project file (`.csproj`) as documented in the Microsoft documentation.

-To enable NativeAOT in desktop platforms make sure to target .NET 7.0 or higher and set the `<PublishAOT>` property to true.
+To enable NativeAOT in desktop platforms, make sure to target .NET 7.0 or higher and set the `<PublishAOT>` property to true.
 Also, since Godot uses reflection, make sure to root the assemblies (this is done automatically for you when exporting to iOS because NativeAOT is currently the only supported runtime).
 Here's an example C# project:

 ```xml
 <Project Sdk="Godot.NET.Sdk/4.2.0">